vkoskiv/c-ray/README.md

 ## Synopsis

-C-ray is a simple path tracer built for studying computer graphics.
-It's also a great platform for developing your own raytracing algorithms.
-Just write your own rayTrace() function!
-Multithreading, 3D model loading and render previews are handled by C-ray, so you can concentrate on the core principles.
+C-ray is a research oriented, physically accurate rendering engine built for learning.
+The source code is intended to be readable wherever possible, so feel free to explore and perhaps even expand upon the current functionality.
+See the contributing section in the wiki for more details.

-C-ray currently supports:
+C-ray currently has:
+- A simple unidirectional unbiased integrator
 - Real-time render preview using SDL
 - Easy scene compositing using JSON
-- Multithreading
+- Multithreading (pthreads and WIN32 threads)
-- OBJ loading with matrix transforms for compositing a scene
+- OBJ loading with transforms for compositing a scene
 - PNG and BMP file output
 - k-d tree acceleration structure for fast intersection checks even with millions of primitives
 - Antialiasing
 - Multi-sampling
-- Russian Roulette path optimization
+- HDR environment maps for realistic lighting
+- Gouraud interpolated smooth shading
+- Benchmarking metrics

-The default recursive path tracing algorithm supports:
+The default integrator supports:
 - metal
 - glass
 - lambertian diffuse
+- plastic
 - triangles and spheres
 - Depth of field
+- Russian Roulette path optimization
 - Diffuse textures

 Things I'm looking to implement:
 - Built a more robust API with a scene state.
 - Some procedural textures
-- Expand the default path tracer to use PBR
+- Python API wrapper
+- Better materials
+- Networking and clustered rendering
+- Volumetric rendering
+- Subsurface scattering
+- Spectral rendering

 ## Usage